 All staff will consider whether children are at risk of abuse or exploitation in situations outside their families.
-These are referred to as Extra-Familial Harms/Contextual Safeguarding and/or Risks Outside the Home.

 School will address indicators of child criminal exploitation with staff through training.
 Staff will follow the procedures outlined in this policy if concerns of criminal exploitation arise.